 3.20 When constructing a dwelling as part of a larger building that contains other types of accommodation, sometimes called a mixed use development, Section 5 of this Approved Document should be used for guidance in relation to each individual dwelling.
 Section 6 gives guidance relating to the non-dwelling parts of such buildings.

 Materials and workmanship

-3.31 Any building work which is subject to the requirements imposed by schedule 1 to the Building Regulations shall be carried out in accordance with regulation 7.
-Guidance on meeting these requirements on materials and workmanship is contained in the Approved Document to support regulation 7.
+3.21 Any building work which is subject to the requirements imposed by Schedule 1 to the Building Regulations shall be carried out in accordance with regulation 7.
+Guidance on meeting these requirements on materials and workmanship is contained in Approved Document 7

 The Workplace (Health, Safety and Welfare) Regulations 1992

 3.24 The Workplace (Health, Safety and Welfare) Regulations 1992, as amended, apply to the common parts of flats and similar buildings if people such as cleaners, wardens and caretakers are employed to work in these common parts.
 These Regulations contain some requirements which affect building design.
 The main requirements are now covered by the Building Regulations, but for further information see Workplace health, safety and welfare, Workplace (Health, Safety and Welfare) Regulations 1992, Approved Code of Practice and guidance, HSE publication L24, 1996.

 3.25 Where the requirements of the Building Regulations that are covered by this Approved Document do not apply to dwellings, the provisions may still be required in the situations described above in order to satisfy the Workplace Regulations.